rockissue

 Willie Nelson

-5 albums - not including one collaborative album with Waylon Jennings; 2 tracks - not including one collaborative track with Ray Charles
+5 albums - not including one collaborative album with Waylon Jennings; 4 tracks - including one collaborative track with Merle Haggard, not including one collaborative track with Ray Charles

 Randy Newman